jocosocial/twitarr/rest_documentation.md

     {
         "status": "error",
         "errors": [
-            "Must send seamail to another user of Twitarr", # No users in the user list "x is not a valid username", # No user exists with the username 'x' "Subject can't be blank",
+            "Must send seamail to another user of Twit-arr", # No users in the user list "x is not a valid username", # No user exists with the username 'x' "Subject can't be blank",
             "Subject is too long (maximum is 200 characters)",